cucumber/common/CONTIBUTING_NEW.md

 Cd into the module dir and run:

-# Set AUTH_TOKEN to the value from 1Password

-Cd into the module dir and run:

     # Find the AUTH_TOKEN at https://rubygems.org/profile/edit (cukebot login password in 1Password)
     travis encrypt "${AUTH_TOKEN}" --repo cucumber/gherkin-javascript --add deploy.api_key